mirsaeedi/SoftwareTestingTurorials/README.md

 # Steps

-0. The log4j setting file is located inside *src/main/java* and is named [log4j2.xml](https://github.com/mirsaeedi/MockingDependencies/blob/logging/MockingDependencies/src/main/java/log4j2.xml) by convention.
+**Task 1**: The log4j setting file is located inside *src/main/java* and is named [log4j2.xml](https://github.com/mirsaeedi/SoftwareTestingTurorials/tree/logging/src/main/java/log4j2.xml) by convention.
 You can learn about file naming convention on [log4j documents](https://logging.apache.org/log4j/2.x/manual/configuration.html).
-In this hands-on, we are going to improve the logging inside the [CoreService class](https://github.com/mirsaeedi/MockingDependencies/blob/logging/MockingDependencies/src/main/java/tutorial/core/banking/CoreService.java).
+In this hands-on, we are going to improve the logging inside the [CoreService class](https://github.com/mirsaeedi/SoftwareTestingTurorials/blob/logging/src/main/java/tutorial/core/banking/services/CoreService.java).

-1. Modify the log4j2.xml and set the Root Logger to use the defined ConsoleAppender.
-So, you can see the logs inside the console.
-Then, run the main method inside tutorial.core.banking package to see the logs.
+**TASK 2**: We want to see the logs on Console.So, Modify log4j2.xml and set the Root Logger to use ConsoleAppender.

-2. In real-world scenarios, we need a way more information to make our logs helpful.
+**TASK 3**: In real-world scenarios, we need a way more information to make our logs helpful.
 You should enrich the logs by adding additional fields to the PatternLayout of ConsoleAppender.
+So, we should be able to answer following questions.

+* At what time has the event occured?
+* In which method/class has the event occured?
+* In which line has the event occured?
+* In which thread/process the event occured?

 So, we can diagnose our application more easily.
 Add the following fields to the pattern layout of ConsoleAppender.
-You can get help from [log4j documents](https://logging.apache.org/log4j/2.x/manual/layouts.html) for finding relevant pattern codes.
+You can get help from [log4j documents](https://logging.apache.org/log4j/2.x/manual/layouts.html#PatternLayout) for finding relevant pattern codes.
   - Log Level
   - Date
   - Method Name